translate/pootle/docs/server/commands.rst

 run_cherrypy
 ^^^^^^^^^^^^

-This command runs the CherryPy server bundled with the Translate Toolkit.
+Run the CherryPy server bundled with the Translate Toolkit.

 Available options: